equativ/Equativ.RoaringBitmaps/README.md

 ![Performance](Resources/bench_m1.png)
 (lower is better)

+## F.A.Q.

 ### How can this be faster than the C implementation?

-Several reasons can explain why this benchmark numbers are sometimes in favor of this implementation:
+There can be a few reasons:
+- Modern C# performs really well for this kind of workloads, it shall not be underestimated.
 - [Roaring.Net](https://github.com/k-wojcik/Roaring.Net) is wrapper, which means that there is a marshalling cost between C# and C.
-- This implementation has a few optimizations that are not present in the C implementation.
+- This implementation has a few optimizations that are not present in the C implementation, especially for ARM CPUs.
-- Modern C# is perform really well for this kind of workloads.